Are you a business owner or business representative shopping for Business Auto Insurance or Cheap Car Insurance in California?

 Cover All Bases

-As an example, if you park your covered vehicle in a customer’s lot and walk into the building, get hurt ins some accident, it is not reasonable to expect medical payments policy to apply to that situation.
+As an example, if you park your covered vehicle in a customer’s lot and walk into the building and get hurt.
+This example is not reasonable to expect medical payments policy to apply to that situation.

 It is always helpful to review your current business auto policy to make sure coverage’s reflect your current operation and needs.

-We have 30 Years experience in the commercial auto field and can compare and find you the cheapest auto insurance policy for both personal and business.
+We have 30 Years experience in the commercial auto field we can help you find the best coverage for the best deal.

-Contact Target Up Insurance at 800-962-0085, we understand commercial auto insurance Orange CA and business coverage, and have a dedicated department specializing in both lines.
+Contact Target Up at 800-962-0085, we understand commercial auto insurance Orange CA and business coverage.
+We have a dedicated department specializing in both lines.

-Service Areas: Los Angeles, San Diego, Long Beach, Orange County CA, Riverside, Corona, Ontario, Fontana, Victorville, Rialto, Hesperia, West Covina, Anaheim, Fullerton, Huntington Beach, Orange.
+Service Areas: Los Angeles, San Diego, Long Beach, Orange County CA, Riverside, Corona, Ontario, Fontana & San Bernardino.